When you know how to write an introductory paragraph, it starts everything off right and makes the task easier.

 - A meaningful quotation (from the text or from another source)

 - An analogy

 c.
 In the introduction, you should identify the work of literature.
 At the same time, you should also mention the author and discuss in a few words the theme of the paper.

 You might like How to Write a Conclusion Paragraph

 Examples of an introductory paragraph

-Examples on how to write an introductory paragraph makes things so much easier to understand.
+Examples of how to write an introductory paragraph make things so much easier to understand.